upper/db

 }

-Pass the cockroachdb.ConnectionURL value as argument to cockroachdb.Open() so the session is created.
+Pass the cockroachdb.ConnectionURL value as argument to cockroachdb.Open() to establish a connection to the server, and create a database session:

 settings = cockroachdb.ConnectionURL{